All Episodes

 What's going on in beautiful Redwood territory?

-Hey, I just want to give you a little insight uh into the FBI's investigation since this email scandal is only uh one of the many things that should probably discredit Hillary Clinton from being the president.
+Hey, I just want to give you a little insight into the FBI's investigation since this email scandal is only one of the many things that should probably discredit Hillary Clinton from being the president.

 Let me first off by saying there's a few things that kind of bother me about this.

-I spent eighteen years in law enforcement, I'm recently retired, and I spent two years assigned as an agent with the JTTF task force.
+And I spent two years assigned as an agent with the JTTF task force.

-One was is when Hillary Clinton came out and said that she would do the interview as long as it's not recorded.
+One was when Hillary Clinton came out and said that she would do the interview as long as it's not recorded.

-Next that bothers me is that as an agent with the FBI where I served two years, it was mandatory that we recorded all interviews, whether they were used by either video or by So you were a special agent for how many years?
+Next that bothers me is that as an agent with the FBI where I served two years, it was mandatory that we recorded all interviews, whether they were used by either video or by so you were a special agent for how many years?

 For two years.

-Why did you why did you leave that job?
+Why did you leave that job?

-I everybody that I know in the FBI will never leave that job.
+Everybody that I know in the FBI will never leave that job.

 They love it.

-Well, I was an officer, so I was, you know, uh assigned to a city who was attached to a task force, and I was sworn as a special agent with that task force, therefore it gave us jurisdiction to enforce crimes throughout the United States, basically is what it did.
+Well, I was an officer, so I was assigned to a city who was attached to a task force, and I was sworn as a special agent with that task force.

-And the only reason why I left was that it was a special assignment at the time I had just got promoted to a sergeant.
+And the only reason why I left was that it was a special assignment at the time.

 Mm-hmm.